GuardDuty RDS Protection - Amazon GuardDuty

 RDS for PostgreSQL

-When RDS Protection detects a potential threat, such as an unusual pattern in a series of successful, failed, or incomplete login attempts, GuardDuty generates a new finding with details about the potentially compromised database instance.
-For more information, see RDS Protection finding types.
-If you disable RDS Protection, GuardDuty immediately stops monitoring RDS login activity and is unable to detect any potential threat to your supported database instances.
+When RDS Protection detects a potential threat, such as an unusual pattern in a series of successful, failed, or incomplete login attempts, GuardDuty generates one or more RDS Protection finding types.
+Based on the finding type, it may include details about the anomalous behavior, such as RDS login activity-based anomalies.

 GuardDuty doesn't manage your Supported databases or RDS login activity, or make RDS login activity available to you.